robertdebock/robertdebock.github.io/_posts/2018-10-20-galaxy-lint.md

 # Ansible Galaxy Lint

-Galaxy currently is a dumping place for Ansible roles, anybody can submit any quality role there and it's kept indefinitly.
+Galaxy currently is a dumping place for Ansible roles, anybody can submit any quality role there and it's kept indefinitely.

 For example [Nginx is listed 1122 times](https://galaxy.ansible.com/search?keywords=nginx&order_by=-relevance&page_size=10).
 Happily [Jeff Geerling](https://github.com/geerlingguy)'s role shows up on top, probably because it has the most downloads.